PURPOSE: This document describes the how VEC uses and shares members' personal information

 The following discloses information gathering and dissemination practices for the VEC website.

-Any information collected is never sold, rented, loaned, or the like, to any third party for any reason.
+• Any information collected from the website is never sold, rented, loaned, or the like, to any third party for any reason.